Islandora/documentation/tests/README_TESTING.txt

       </attribute>
     </user>

-If you look in the islandora_repository.test file we see that we are creating a user with a password set to 'simpletestpass'.
+If you look in the fedora_repository.test file we see that we are creating a user with a password set to 'simpletestpass'.
 Fedora requires the hashed version of this password to do a servlet filter-based authentication.